Dossman/rf_triangulation/README.md

 Project Goals:

-1) Estimate bearings from any radio reciever given recieved signal strengths on neighboring antennas attached.
+1) Estimate bearings from any radio reciever given recieved signal strengths on neighboring antennas.

 2) With simultaenous detections on multiple towers, attempt to estimate one bearing from each tower detection.

-3) Use each towers bearing (at least 2) to triangulation (or biangulate) a location.
+3) Use a bearing from every tower in which a tag was detected at and (at least 2) triangulate (or biangulate) a location.

 End Products: